-Q: The final, most important question: How do I file my corporation’s annual report and make the payment(s)?
+Q: The most important question, How do I file my corporation’s annual report and make the FRANCHISE TAX AND FEE payment?

 Delaware now requires that all annual franchise tax reports be filed electronically and accepts payment only in U.S. dollars drawn on U.S. banks.
 You have the following options to file your report and pay taxes and fees:

 - File electronically with the Delaware Division of Corporations.
 Your payment options through the state’s site include ACH Debit (required for transactions over $5,000), Visa, MasterCard, Discover or American Express.
 Live support is available online weekdays 8:30 AM to 4:00 PM ET.
 If you require special accommodations, contact the Division of Corporations Franchise Tax Section at (302) 739-3073.

 - File electronically utilizing your registered agent’s online system*.
 These systems usually store the information needed to complete the report so that you will not have to re-enter it in subsequent years.
 (You have to input all of the information each year when filing directly with the state.)
 The payment options at registered agent sites vary, so check in advance to ensure your preferred payment option is offered.

 *If COGENCY GLOBAL is your registered agent, contact us to gain access to our online Delaware Annual Report filing system.

 Q: I FILED MY ANNUAL REPORT AND NOTICED AN ERROR.
 CAN I FILE AN AMENDED REPORT?

 Yes, you can file an amended annual report for $50.
 Delaware allows one year to amend the annual report.